-Shareholder approval already obtained in April 2014 to issue the Aston Options
+Shareholder approval already obtained in April 2014 to issue the 2014 Warrants

-We note that the Non-Associated Shareholders granted shareholder approval in April 2014 pursuant to Listing Rule 7.1 in relation to the issue of the Aston Options along with the Aston Shares to OCP Funds with circa 97% of votes being in favour of the issue of Aston Options.
+We note that the Non-Associated Shareholders granted shareholder approval in April 2014 pursuant to Listing Rule 7.1 in relation to the issue of the 2014 Warrants along with the AQR Shares to OCP Funds with circa 97% of votes being in favour of the issue of 2014 Warrants.
+The 2014 Warrants were granted to OCP Funds as part of the funding package for the acquisition of the Walford Creek Project.

-The Non-Associated Shareholders' position if the Proposed Issuance is not approved

-If the Proposed Issuance is not approved, it would be the current Directors' intention to continue operating the Company in line with its objectives.
+The Non-Associated Shareholders' position if the Proposed Exercise is not approved operating the Company in line with its objectives.
 The Non-Associated Shareholders who retain their shares will continue to share in any benefits and risks in relation to AQR's ongoing business.